RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 - A VirusTotal API key (https://www.virustotal.com)
 - Python installed on the Wazuh manager (`yum -y install python2`)
 - Custom rules and decoders in the Wazuh manager
-- Custom integration script in the Wazuh manager
 - Custom active response script in the monitored endpoint (Linux RHEL)

 #### Configuring VirusTotal integration